QDot 8086

 Reciprocally, it’s also possible to read characters that have been drawn to the screen.

-: assign the character at the current cursor position to%$char
+%$char, %$color, video_read_char: assign the character at the current cursor position to%$charand its text attribute to%$color;

 kernel video routines.